vichrist/BillBoards/README.md

 ## Description
 A user can log in and create a budget easily.
 It has many categories and sub categories for you to make the budget making process a breeze.
 For every category it has at a glance your budget total, expenses total, and suggeted percentages and amounts based on your total income.
+- Upon entering your first income, a suggested budget is created for you instantly.
+Those values will change with your income if you add or subtract from it or add multiple income steams.
-- You can easily add budget or expense items to each category and the everything is totaled up live.
+- You can easily add budget or expense items to each category and everything is totaled up live.
 - You can click on and modify your entries and just press enter to lock in your changes.
 - You can enter equations to be evaluated for the amount. (ie. 300/12 would save as $25.00)
 - Daily, weekly, and bi-weekly income are calculated to a monthly amount for the total income
-- upon entering your first income an estimated budget is created for you.
-Those values will change with your income if you add or subtract from it or add multiple income steams.
-- every category is packed with suggestions of items to include there in a dropdown menu when you click to enter a name.
+- Every category is packed with suggestions of items to include there in a dropdown menu when you click to enter the name of a new entry.
+- You can easily see how close your budget is to the income and how close your expenses are to the budget total.
+- Expenses are color coded to let you know at a quick glance if you are over or under the budget.

 ## Links